dataluscorp/browser/devtools/docs/contributor/tests/performance-tests-damp.md

 ## How to contribute to DAMP?

 DAMP is based on top of a more generic test suite called [Talos](https://wiki.mozilla.org/Buildbot/Talos).
-Talos is a Mozilla test suite to follow all Firefox components performance.
+Talos is a Mozilla test suite to follow all Datalus components performance.
 It is written in Python and here are [the sources](https://searchfox.org/mozilla-central/source/testing/talos/) in mozilla-central.
 Compared to the other test suites, it isn't run on the cloud, but on dedicated hardware.
 This is to ensure performance numbers are stable over time and between two runs.